regisd/regisd.github.io/_posts/2012-02-08-nullpointerexception-in-pendingintent-java-195.md

   - Android
   - Bug
 ---
 Mobile development is difficult for a number of reasons.
-But Android framework does not help&#8230; This is my complaint of today (read more in the series [Android bugs](http://regis.decamps.info/blog/tag/android+bug))
+But Android framework does not help…; This is my complaint of today (read more in the series [Android bugs](http://regis.decamps.info/blog/tag/android+bug))

 <!--more-->